-The stages carried out in the Service-Learning process involve students to (1) prepare theory in class (2) learn eco-print techniques with the eco-print expert (3) practice in the laboratory in order to understand the making process of eco-print motif (4) provide training to the community (5) do some experiments in finding innovative motifs (6) make reflections.
-From this last process, we can see additional benefits of the Service-Learning program for educators, which are the possibility to examine the results and improve the quality of learning by examining the reflection reports.
-Here, students' reflections become media for this research entering point to find out not only the implementation process, but also the impact and the exchanges that happen along the process (Arifin, et al., 2009; Natadjaja, 2013).
+The stages carried out in the Service-Learning process involve students to (1) prepare theory in class (2) learn ecoprint techniques with the eco-print batik expert (3) practice in the laboratory in order to understand the making process of eco-print batik (4) provide training to the community (5) do some experiments in finding innovative motives (6) make reflections.
+We see additional benefits of the Service-Learning program for educators, which are the possibility to examine the results and improve the quality of learning by examining the reflection reports.
+Here, students' reflections become the media for this research entering point to find out not only the implementation process but also the impact and the exchanges that happen along the process (Arifin, et al., 2009, Natadjaja, 2013).